 The Wellbeing Ambassador Program is for students at Flinders University interested in contributing to student wellbeing.
 Ambassadors will be provided with free training, engage with students during wellbeing events, and contribute to numerous wellbeing initiatives.
-The program is linked with the Horizon Award.
+The program is linked with the Flinders Horizon Professional Award.

 HOW TO APPLY

 Applications for the program open in January each year, requiring an application form to be completed.
 Applications for 2022 are closed.